-Bike share is currently operated by Bublr Bikes in the Cities of Milwaukee, Wauwatosa, and West Allis.
+In Milwaukee County, Bublr Bikes currently operates bike share in the Cities of Milwaukee, Wauwatosa, and West Allis.
 In 2014, there were seven stations installed.
 Since completion of VISION 2050, Bublr Bikes has expanded to a total of 105 stations in 2022, as shown on Map 11.
 The City of Milwaukee and Bublr Bikes are working to expand the system by 20 additional stations.
-In 2022, Bublr Bikes also expanded its fleet to include approximately 350 new electric bikes.
-Bublr Bikes continues to implement an
+In 2022, Bublr Bikes also expanded its fleet to include approximately 350 new e-bikes.
+Bublr Bikes continues to implement an adaptive bike share program with support from the Cities of Milwaukee and Wauwatosa that makes upright tricycles, side-by-side tricycles, and hand cycles accessible to people of all abilities available.
+Bublr Bikes also provides a low-cost annual pass for UW-Milwaukee students to encourage them to use the bike share program for trips around campus, between dormitories and campus, and to other destinations around the university.